amaan784/dl4cv-final-project/README.md

 ### Datasets and Weights

-Download them from this folder: https://drive.google.com/drive/folders/1ZdQjYFMLYUOi4Ke2uEdluPrw5M1Lx8Zv?usp=sharing and just paste the weights and data folder in the root directory of this repo
+Download them from this folder: https://drive.google.com/drive/folders/1ZdQjYFMLYUOi4Ke2uEdluPrw5M1Lx8Zv?usp=sharing and just paste in the weights and data folder in the root directory of this repo

+Create a 'weights' and 'data' folder if they do not exist.

 ### Environment
 Clone the repo and install dependencies: